frangrolemund/samples/README.md

 # Overview
 This repo as some coding and project samples I've worked on over the years and continue to pursue independently when time permits.
+My preference my spending my free time is to work on uncommon problems that I can dig into for a while without seeing sunlight.
+These generally reflect that sentiment.

 Everything here is of my own invention and independent work.
 References to 'RealProven, LLC' are to my own company.